JBZoo/CI-Report-Converter/README.md

   convert [options]

 Options:
   -S, --input-format=INPUT-FORMAT      Source format.
 Available options: checkstyle, junit, phpmd-json, phpmnd, pmd-cpd, psalm-json [default: "checkstyle"]
+  -I, --input-file[=INPUT-FILE]        File path with the original report format.
+If not set or empty, then the STDIN is used.
   -T, --output-format=OUTPUT-FORMAT    Target format.
 Available options: gitlab-json, github-cli, junit, tc-inspections, tc-tests [default: "tc-tests"]
-  -N, --suite-name=SUITE-NAME        Set custom name of root group/suite -I, --input-file[=INPUT-FILE]      File path with the original report format.
-If not set or empty, then the STDIN is used.
   -O, --output-file[=OUTPUT-FILE]      File path with the result report format.
 If not set or empty, then the STDOUT is used.
   -R, --root-path[=ROOT-PATH]          If option is set, all absolute file paths will be converted to relative once. [default: "."]
+  -N, --suite-name=SUITE-NAME          Set custom name of root group/suite (if it's possible).
-  -F, --tc-flow-id[=TC-FLOW-ID]      Custom flowId for TeamCity output -h, --help                         Display this help message -q, --quiet                        Do not output any message -V, --version                      Display this application version
+  -F, --tc-flow-id[=TC-FLOW-ID]        Custom flowId in TeamCity output.
+Default value is PID of the tool.
+  -Q, --non-zero-code[=NON-ZERO-CODE]  Will exit with the code=1, if any violations are found. [default: "no"] -h, --help                           Display this help message -q, --quiet                          Do not output any message -V, --version                        Display this application version
       --ansi                           Force ANSI output
       --no-ansi                        Disable ANSI output -n, --no-interaction                 Do not ask any interactive question -v|vv|vvv, --verbose                 Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 ```